epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-03-29-two-languages-of-the-future.markdown

 1. Go
 2. Rust

-Both are still bleeding edge technology.
+Both are still bleeding edge technologies.
 Even though they already have proven product e.g. Docker (go-based) and Servo (rust-based).
 You still have to make a bet on it.
 Nobody says that it would be easy.
 <br/><br/>

 After Sun acquisition by Oracle, and legal dispute with Oracle over Android's use of Java in Dalvik.
 Google has secretly developed Go-language.
 But Java will not be, just fading away.
 Java is too big to fail.